Dripdrop12/ipardalis/content/blog/parasites_coccidia/index.md

 ## *Isospora brygooi*

-This is an spherical species of Coccidia.
+This is a spherical species of Coccidia.
 There is no oocyst residuum with two sporocysts with distinct dome-like stieda bodies.
 Sporocyst residuum is irregularly spread among its sporozoites.
 It sporulates exogenously (outside the infected chameleon), so a mix of unsporulated oocysts should be found with sporulated oocysts.
 [Figure 4](#fig-isospora) is an example from some of our fecal exams:

 <img src="7A_070621_5.jpg" title="fig:" id="fig-isospora" style="width:75.0%" data-ref-parent="fig-isospora" alt="(a)" />